black-hole-diver/ios-motion-collector/README.md

-# MotionCollector
+# iOS Motion Collector
-iOS app for collecting data from iPhone's motion sensors (gyroscope, magnetometer, accelerometer) and Apple Watch's sensors (gyroscope, accelerometer).
-Each session could be marked by record id to distinguish what type of session recorded.
-For example, to mark running session as record id = 0 and walking session as record id = 1.
+iOS application for collecting data from iApple Watch's sensors (gyroscope, accelerometer).
+Each session could be marked by record label for example, to mark Bear Walk session as record id = 'Bear' and Spider Climbing session as record id = 'Spider'.
 The result could be exported as *.csv file that contains all the sessions.

-There are 3 regimes of working app: collecting data from phone, collecting data from watch and collecting data simultaneously from phone and watch.
-In the case of second and third regimes record id sets up by Apple Watch's app. **_To run stop/start menu on Apple Watch you need to force touce the main menu._**

 # Screenshots
 <p align="left">